 All FOI requests must be submitted in writing and should include a correspondence address.

-Write to: Head of Information Governance, Birmingham and Solihull CCG, Bartholomew House, 142 Hagley Road, Birmingham, B16 9PA.
+Write to: Head of Information Governance, NHS Birmingham and Solihull CCG, Floor Four, Attwood Green Health Centre, 30 Bath Row, Birmingham, B15 1LZ.

 On receipt of your request, a confirmation receipt will be sent within three working days.
 A response will then be sent to you within 20 working days from the date of receipt of your request.
 If we are unable to provide you with a response within this time, we will write explaining why and when we expect to complete this by.